Type 209 submarine: Armaments

+Propulsion

+Four 120-cell batteries are located forward and aft of the command center in the lower deck and make up about 25% of the boat's displacement.
+Two main ballast tanks with forward and aft trim tanks allow the boat to dive.
+They are powered by four MTU diesels and four AEG generators.
+The AEG electric motor is attached directly to a five- or seven-bladed propeller.

 Service

 Countries operating the Type 209 include Argentina, Brazil, Chile, Colombia, Ecuador, Egypt, Greece, India, Indonesia, Israel, Peru, South Africa, South Korea, Turkey and Venezuela.
 Iran had an order for six Type 209 submarines that was cancelled by Grand Ayatolla Khomeini in 1979, following the Iranian Revolution.
-The first user was Greece's Hellenic Navy which commissioned four Type 209/1100s (Glavkos class) between 1971 and 1972 and four Type 209/1200s (Poseidon class) in 1979.
+The first user was Greece's Hellenic Navy which commissioned four Type 209/1100s (Glafkos class) between 1971 and 1972 and four Type 209/1200s (Poseidon class) in 1979.
 Greece is replacing its aging Glavkos class with four Type 214 submarines (Papanikolis class), and Turkey will be replacing early Atılay-class ships with six Type 214 submarines.

+As of early 2024, most of the Type 209 built are still in commission.
 Argentina's ARA San Luis was stricken in 1997 after an incomplete overhaul; Greece's Glavkos was decommissioned in 2011; Turkey's TCG Saldıray was decommissioned in 2014 and TCG Atılay decommissioned in 2016; Indonesia's KRI Nanggala sank in 2021.

 The second user was Argentina which commissioned two Type 209/1200 submarines (Salta class) in 1974.
-The Argentine Navy supplemented it with two TR-1700-class submarines (Santa Cruz class) commissioned between 1984 and 1985.
+The Argentine Navy supplemented them with two TR-1700-class submarines (Santa Cruz class) commissioned between 1984 and 1985.
 During the Falklands War (1982), the ARA San Luis performed a war patrol.
 While on their way to the area assigned the fire control computer went out of order.
 The vessel continued on to the combat area, and managed to fire at least 3 wire guided SST-4 mod0 torpedoes at the British fleet.
 The torpedoes suffered from various issues, with the guide wire cut a minute after launch and the torpedoes going off the assigned course.
 After the war testing revealed that the torpedoes' electric gyroscopes had reversed polarity, which resulted in a complete refit of the entire Argentinean torpedo stock, and a conversion of a portion of this stock from Mod0 to Mod1, performed by the firm which produced these weapons (AEG).
 Beside the torpedo issue, San Luis patrolled mostly undetected.